800.10 Purpose of the DDPAS-8

 - Does the individual have a trust fund (type of trust), bonds, stocks, homestead, inheritance, or insurance?
 If so, specify.

 - Is someone else managing the financial or personal affairs of the individual?
 If yes, is this person a family member, representative payee, or court appointed legal guardian?
-If managed by a provider, the PAS agency should note the name of a contact and the telephone number of the provider.
+If managed by a provider, the ISC agency should note the name of a contact and the telephone number of the provider.

 - Does the individual have a source of income through Social Security, SSI, Pension, or other?
 If so, note the amount and payee for each applicable source.